jupyterhub/jupyterhub/docs/source/events/index.rst

 Eventlogging and Telemetry
 ==========================

 JupyterHub can be configured to record structured events from a running server using Jupyter's `Telemetry System`_.
-The types of events that JupyterHub emits are defined by `JSON schemas`_ listed below_
+The types of events that JupyterHub emits are defined by `JSON schemas`_ listed at the bottom of this page_.

- emitted as JSON data, defined and validated by the JSON schemas listed below.

 .. _logging: https://docs.python.org/3/library/logging.html
 .. _`Telemetry System`: https://github.com/jupyter/telemetry